Skip to contents

 Rug density plots are empty or show an error plot_rug_density() requires the cowplot package.
 Install it with install.packages("cowplot").

-Download button produces an error The report generation requires base64enc for embedding plots as base64 images.
+Download button produces an error The report generation requires base64enc.
 Install with install.packages("base64enc").

-Signal Viewer shows “No POD5 file found” Ensure the pod5_dir path points to the directory containing .pod5 files (not a parent directory).
+Signal Viewer shows “No POD5 file found” (Dorado) Ensure pod5_dir points to the directory containing .pod5 files.
 The app searches recursively within that directory.

 reticulate::py_module_available("pod5")

-Classification or Residue plots are blank If using single-sample mode, make sure you provided class_file and/or residue_file.
-These are optional arguments — without them, the corresponding tabs show placeholder messages.
+Classification or Residue plots are blank In single-sample mode, class_file and/or residue_file must be provided.
+Without them, the corresponding tabs show placeholder messages.

 “Column more doesn’t exist” in Non-A Abundance plot This occurs when no reads have 3 or more non-A residues.
 Update plot_nonA_abundance() to the latest version which handles missing columns after pivot.